 - Women & Gender Studies Section Award for Significant Achievement (sponsored by Duke University Press), $750 award that honors a distinguished academic librarian who has made outstanding contributions to women and gender studies through accomplishments and service to the profession.

-- Ilene F. Rockman Instruction Publication of the Year Award, recognizes an outstanding publication related to instruction in a library environment that was published in the last two years.
+- Ilene F. Rockman Instruction Publication of the Year Award (sponsored by Carrick Enterprises), provides a $1,000 award and recognizes an outstanding publication related to instruction in a library environment that was published in the last two years.

 - Science and Technology Section Oberly Award for Bibliography in the Agricultural or Natural Sciences, this biennial award is given in odd-numbered years for the best English-language bibliography in the field of agriculture or a related science.

 - ESS De Gruyter European Librarianship Study Grant, (sponsored by the Walter de Gruyter Foundation for Scholarship and Research): provides a €2,500 grant to support research in European studies with an emphasis on librarianship, the book trade, resource documentation and similar information-science related topics.

 More information, including submission procedures, past winners, criteria and contact information, is available in the awards section of the ACRL website or by contacting ACRL Program Officer Chase Ollis at email@example.com.

 The Association of College & Research Libraries (ACRL) is the higher education association for academic libraries and library workers.
 Representing more than 10,000 individuals and libraries, ACRL (a division of the American Library Association) develops programs, products, and services to help those working in academic and research libraries learn, innovate, and lead within the academic community.
 Founded in 1940, ACRL is committed to advancing learning and transforming scholarship.
 Find ACRL on the web, Facebook, Twitter, Instagram, and YouTube.